 Protecting threatened wildlife and wild places from HS2 (High Speed Rail)

-On 15 November 2016, we were relieved to discover that the Department of Transport was consulting on withdrawing the marshalling yard proposal next to Lightshaw Meadows and Abram Flashes.
+In November 2016, we were relieved to discover that the Department of Transport was consulting on withdrawing the marshalling yard proposal next to Lightshaw Meadows and Abram Flash SSSI.
 The consultation closed on 9 March 2017 and we responded with evidence supporting the proposed relocation.
-On 17 July 2017, the Government accepted our and others’ arguments and relocated the proposed yard to a site near Crewe that has less impact on wildlife.
+On 17 July 2017, the government accepted our and others’ arguments and relocated the proposed yard to a site near Crewe that has less impact on wildlife.

 Read about A Greener Vision for HS2 nationally, and how other local Wildlife Trusts are affected by HS2.